racoutinho/Adaboosting/readme.md

-## AdaBoosting implementation with python
+## AdaBoosting algorithm implementation with python

 This jupyter notebook demonstrate a implementation of AdaBoosting algorithm developed during the master of data science course.